vpalazhica/katacoda-scenarios/install-portworx/step2.md

 Note: A sample etcd deployment manifest file is already provided in the default directory on the master.

-# Update the YAML file with the ip address of node03 and create the deploymen
+Update the YAML file with the ip address of node03 and create the deploymen

-#Name: px-etcd
+# Name: px-etcd
-#Status: Running
+# Status: Running
+# Node: node03

-`kubectl -n kube-system get pods px-etcd`{{execute}}
+`kubectl -n kube-system get pods px-etcd -o wide`{{execute}}